-There are three classes: log, jsonlog & timestring
+There are four classes: logger, jsonlog, syslog & timestring

 This will result in something like this in the log file